Microphone Frequency Response: A Concise Guide

 What is Microphone Frequency Response?

+Alterations in air pressure are translated by your microphone into electrical signals, or output.
 Microphone frequency response is the output level of a microphone across its entire frequency range.

 When we delve into the realm of microphone frequency response, we encounter a graphical representation known as a frequency response diagram like the one below for the Neumann TLM 103.